-At the request of the arbitral tribunal, the administrator may appoint a lawyer as the arbitral tribunal's secretary.
-The provisions of Articles 11, 16 and 19 shall apply mutatis mutandis.
+At the request of the arbitral tribunal or on its own motion, the administrator may appoint a lawyer as the arbitral tribunal's secretary.
+The provisions of Articles 11(1) through (5), 16 and 19 shall apply mutatis mutandis.

 SECTION FOUR - THE PROCEDURE (GENERAL)